-Summary of controls: Randomized, non-randomized, or nonexistent?
+Summary of controls: Randomized, non-randomized,

 A study should have controls -- You want to know whether the treatment worked better than no treatment.
-The control group should be as much like the treatment group as possible - The only difference should be the actual treatment.
+The control group should be as much like the treatment group as possible - The only difference

-- Randomized controls are usually best: Start with everyone, then flip a coin to randomly assign people to control or treatment.
-There is no discretion on the part of the experimenter. - Non-randomized controls: Either the person designing the experiment, or the people in the experiment, or something else nonobjective, decides who gets the treatment & who the control.
-There's always the possibility of bias, maybe unintentional, creeping in. - Historical controls (a particular type of non-randomized controls): The treatment is given to people who are currently around.
+Randomized controls are usually best: Start with everyone, then flip a coin to randomly assign people to control or treatment.
+There is no discretion on the part of the experimenter.
+Non-randomized controls: Either the person designing the experiment, or the people in the experiment, or something else nonobjective, decides who gets the treatment & who the control.
+There's always the possibility of bias, maybe unintentional, creeptrols): The treatment is given to people who are currently around.
 The controls are people from the past.
 (Maybe not the far past.)
-Especially in hospital settings, where they have the records of previous people who got the "old" treatment. - No controls: Nothing to compare the treatment to.
+Especially in hospital settings, where they have the records of previous people who got the "old" treatment.